JSON functions¶

 Returned value

 - Returns the extracted value as a JSON array or JSON object.
-Otherwise it returns an empty string if the value does not exist.
+Otherwise it returns an empty string if the value doesn't exist.
 String.

 Example